President Joe Biden arrives at Edinburgh hotel after a long day at COP26

-WATCH: US President Joe Biden arrives at Dalmahoy Hotel & Country Club after long day attending COP26
+COP26: US President Joe Biden videoed arriving at Dalmahoy Hotel & Country Club after long day attending COP26

 US President Joe Biden has arrived at Dalmahoy Hotel & Country Club, where he will be staying during the climate change summit.